ivanolmo/FSND-capstone/API_Doc.md

 ##### executive_agent
 An executive agent is in charge of the big picture.
 They're not overly concerned with adding new players or teams, so they don't possess those permissions.
-Instead, they can `POST`, `PATCH`, or `DELETE` an `agent`, as well as get `agent` specific details and their client list.
+Instead, they can post, patch, or delete an agent, as well as get agent specific details and their client list.

     - *all GET permissions above, plus:*
     - get:agent-details